vekatze/neut/book/src/hello-external-world.md

 }
 ```

-We have used the file `(source-directory)/sample.nt` in the dependency until now.
+So far, we have used the file `(source-directory)/sample.nt` in the dependency.
 What if the file we want to `import` isn't at the root of the source directory?

 Suppose the dependency `some-name` contained a file `source/entity/item.nt`.
 In this case, the file `item.nt` can be imported from `new-item.nt` as follows: